2. That the defendant involved himself or herself in AT LEAST ONE or more of the following actions (ONE OR MORE):

 4. Any conduct that creates (ONE OR BOTH):

-For a defendant to be found GUILTY of the offense of disorderly conduct, his or her actions must have been “reasonably likely to affect the public”.
+Moreover, a defendant is GUILTY of the offense of disorderly conduct if his or her actions meet this standard: “reasonably likely to affect the public”.
 This means that his or her actions were reasonably likely to have affected the persons in a place to which the public or a substantial group has access.

 Legally speaking, a person acts recklessly when he or she consciously ignores, or is indifferent to, the probable outcome of his or her actions.

 Regarding an allegation of disorderly conduct, a defendant was reckless if he or she knew, or must have known, that such actions would create a substantial and unjustifiable risk of (ONE OR MORE):

 …but nevertheless ran the risk and went ahead anyway.

 The offense of disorderly conduct CANNOT be constitutionally applied to language and expressive conduct, even if that language or expressive conduct is offensive and abusive.

 The only exception to this is if the language and expressive conduct falls outside the scope of First Amendment protections—i.e. it constitutes fighting words, which by their very utterance tend to incite an immediate breach of the peace.

 Note that the court has ruled that in most circumstances public solicitation for sexual activity is not legally considered to be “disorderly conduct”, because in most cases it does not involve proof of a significant risk of violence or serious disturbance.